talha915/dice_devops_final_project_server/README.md

      - **S3 Bucket**: Used an S3 bucket to store the Terraform state file.
      - **DynamoDB Table**: Used a DynamoDB table for state locking and concurrency control.

+4. **Monitoring Stack Setup:**
+   - A monitoring stack, including Grafana, has been set up on each virtual machine (VM).
+   - The Grafana dashboard is configured to be accessible on port 3020 of each VM.
+   - If using EC2 instances, the Grafana dashboard is accessible over the internet via port 3020.

+   **Instructions for accessing Grafana:**

+   - Open a web browser and navigate to http://<VM-IP>:3020.
+Use the provided credentials to log in and view the dashboard.

 ## CI/CD Pipelines

 1. **Git Repositories:**